Table of Contents

 Immune thrombocytopenic purpura (ITP) is a heterogeneous disease that is characterized by increased platelet clearance and insufficient platelet production.
 Tissue macrophages are responsible for platelet destruction in ITP.
 The process of destruction occurs in the spleen.

-The destruction of platelets in ITP appears to be facilitated by the presence of IgG immunoglobulins, hence the term “immune”.
-Infection with hepatitis C, human immunodeficiency virus, or Helicobacter pylori might contribute to the production of these antibodies.
+The destruction of platelets in ITP appears to be facilitated by the presence of IgG immunoglobulins; hence the term “immune.”
+Infection with hepatitis C, human immunodeficiency virus, or Helicobacter pylori can contribute to the production of these antibodies.
 The management of ITP revolves around corticosteroids, mainly prednisolone.
 After the cessation of prednisolone, some patients with ITP may develop cytopenias.

 Patients with ITP who do not respond to prednisolone should receive one of the following treatments as second-line therapy:

 - Oral high-dose dexamethasone